rT0mmy/Event/README.md

 ## Why Event?

 Event allows easy and blazing fast setup of custom scriptevents, does not require any external dependencies.
-Event has a very simple and beginner friendly syntax that is suitable for everyone.

-Event also features timed events, a type of event that occurs only after a specified amount of time has passed.
+Straightforward and beginner friendly syntax that is suitable for everyone.

 <br><br><br><br>